lubusIN/block-background/README.md

 ## Usage

 - Simply activate and new options for background will be added to inspector / sidebar options<br/>
-- Insert block of your choice add set background options<br/>
+- Insert block of your choice and set background options<br/>
 - Live preview of background changes in your editor

 ## Changelog